fhiso/legacy-format/data-model.md

 ### `elf:PersonalName`

 This is an abstract datatype and should not be used as the *structure type identifier* of any concrete structure.

+This supertype is a convenience to represent the set of structured name substructures shared by various personal name structures.

 Supertype
 :   `[elf:Structure]`